ryanwonghc/ryanwonghc.github.io/_projects/2020-04-20-App-Store-Ratings-Regression.md

 ---
 title: "Multiple Linear Regression: App Store Game Ratings"
 layout: post
-excerpt_separator: "<!--more-->"
+excerpt: "Project aims to predict the app store rating of a mobile game using multiple linear regression, considering factors such as game size, genre, and price."
 date: 2020-04-20
 image:
   path: /images/Posts/GameRatingPost.jpg
   thumbnail: /images/Posts/GameRatingPreview.jpg
 read_time: true
 ---

-Project aims to predict the app store rating of a mobile game using multiple linear regression, considering factors such as game size, genre, and price.

 ## Data Cleaning
 * I used [mobile strategy games dataset](https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games) from Kaggle to train and test my model.
 The dataset contained data on 16,847 different games.
 I performed data cleaning to extract data that I felt would be beneficial to train the model with and eliminate data that I deemed irrelevant to the model.
 I made the following changes: